Jane M. Beckering: Legal career

 Beckering started her career at McDermott, Will & Emery, LLP, in Chicago, Illinois, then returned to Grand Rapids, Michigan, and later founded the law firm of Buchanan & Beckering, PLC.
-She was a lawyer for 17 years, first in Chicago and then in Grand Rapids before she became a judge in 1997.
+She was a lawyer for 17 years, first in Chicago and then in Grand Rapids before she became a judge in 2007.

 In 2006 as a lawyer Beckering sought the Democratic nomination for the Michigan Supreme Court.
 She made it to the general election ballot but placed a distant third behind incumbents Maura Corrigan and Michael Cavanagh.

 Judicial career

 State court service

-Beckering was appointed a Judge of the Michigan Court of Appeals by Governor Jennifer Granholm to replace Judge Janet T. Neff, who was appointed as a federal district court judge.
+Beckering was appointed a Judge of the Michigan Court of Appeals by Michigan Governor Jennifer Granholm to replace Judge Janet T. Neff, who was appointed as a federal district court judge.
 She took office on September 10, 2007.
 Beckering is vice president of the Grand Rapids Bar Association, with a term set to expire on January 1, 2025.
 Her service terminated upon her elevation as a federal judge.